Vickicodes/video-player/README.md

 # Video Player
-A React app that displays and plays You Tube videos to a user based on their search input.
+A React app that displays and plays YouTube videos to a user based on their search input.